reelyactive/barnacles/README.md

 A real-time location & sensor data aggregator for the IoT
 ---------------------------------------------------------

-barnacles consume spatio-temporal data regarding wireless devices and emit notification events based on changes such as appearances, displacements and disappearances.  barnacles collect this real-time information from [barnowl](https://www.npmjs.com/package/barnowl) and other barnacles instances, and maintain the current state of all detected devices.  barnacles ensure that contextual information propagates efficiently from a local to a global scale in the Internet of Things.  barnacles can notify third-party services such as Google Analytics via a REST API.
+barnacles consume real-time spatio-temporal information about wireless devices and emit notification events based on changes such as appearances, displacements and disappearances.  barnacles receive this information stream from [barnowl](https://www.npmjs.com/package/barnowl) and other barnacles instances, and maintain the current state of all detected devices.  barnacles ensure that contextual information propagates efficiently from a local to a global scale in the Internet of Things.

+barnacles can notify other barnacles and any third-party service that has a REST API.
+Currently supported platforms include Google Analytics and several proprietary IoT and analytics services.

 __In the scheme of Things (pun intended)__